tsdat/tsdat/docs/tutorials/setup_wsl.md

 # Setting up WSL and VSCode for Windows Users

-This tutorial goes over installing WSL Version 1 (and in our case, we'll be installing Ubuntu) and setting up a WSL environment in VSCode.
+This tutorial goes over installing WSL (and in our case, we'll be installing Ubuntu) and setting up a WSL environment in VSCode.

 Start by installing [VSCode](https://code.visualstudio.com/).
 It's a good idea to familiarize yourself with the VScode interface.
 Installing Ubuntu in WSL is a more involved process: